 Calibrator data is only excluded if the data significantly affects (>10%) the detectable result and the cause affecting only that standard is identified.
 Scenarios that might only affect a single standard include a poor seal on a headspace vial, a cracked secondary standard ampule, no or low addition of internal standard, and contamination of the standard set during storage.
-However, standards level 6 and/or 7 are excluded if the calibration curve is nonlinear as described in Section 5.a.
+However, standards level 6 and/or 7 can be excluded if the calibration curve is nonlinear over this region and all QCs and unknowns fall below standard level 5.